Adrian Wiggins: Fresno State

 Wiggins moved up to the Division I level in 2002 as an assistant coach at Fresno State, first under Britt King in 2002–03 and Stacy Johnson-Klein in the next season.
 On February 9, 2005, Wiggins became interim head coach while Johnson-Klein was suspended and subsequently fired.
 Wiggins had a 7–4 record in his time as interim head coach at the end of the 2004–05 season, including an appearance in the WNIT.
 Wiggins continued to be interim head coach during the 2005–06 season as Fresno State conducted a national search for a long-term head coach.
 After completing a historically best 24–8 season and second straight WNIT appearance, Wiggins was promoted to the head coaching position long term on April 7, 2006.
 In the subsequent seasons, Wiggins led the team to six straight winning seasons, including five straight NCAA Tournament appearances from 2008 to 2012.

 Ole Miss

 On March 26, 2012, Wiggins was hired at the University of Mississippi (Ole Miss).
 However, on October 20, prior to the season, the university placed Wiggins on administrative leave and fired two of his assistant coaches due to NCAA violations, namely improper academic and recruiting conduct.
 Two days later, Mississippi fired Wiggins.

-Clovis East High
+Clovis East High School

-In January 2013, Wiggins was hired at Clovis East High as boys' varsity basketball head coach, effective in the following school year.
-In three seasons, Wiggins has gone 53–33 at Clovis East.
+In January 2013, Wiggins was hired at Clovis East High School as boys' varsity basketball head coach, effective in the following school year.
+In his first three seasons, Wiggins went 53–33 at Clovis East.